mrspeaker/Omega500/README.md

     if (this.state.in("BORN", "RUNNING")) // is any of these if (this.state.notIn("DEAD", "RUNNING")) // none of these

+TODOs:

+    - isIn, notIn uses multiple args: but most APIs take array.
+Should only accept array?
+    - has a `locked` property that prevents changing state.
+Why?

 ## Mixins

 Not quite a component/entity system - but will do in a pinch.
 Just experimenting with some mixins/traits... stay tuned.